 Dates and tickets

 The exhibition runs from December 19th, 2019 to January 10th, 2021.
 Remember that the handwritten extracts from Beethoven’s Ninth Symphony go back to Berlin early.

-There is no extra fee for this special exhibition – just buy a normal entrance ticket or use, for example, a Vienna Pass (my review).
+There is no extra fee for this special exhibition – just buy a normal entrance ticket or use, for example, a Vienna All-Inclusive Pass (my review).

 How to get to the Beethoven exhibition